shafiqueimran/Student-Grading/README.md

   # Student-Grading
+This is my first attempt at uploading a file to GitHub.
-This is a test project in which I wrote a code for students grading.
+So, I wrote code for grading students' marks.